rokawh/easy-gen-auth/README.md

 - Class Validator for DTO validation
 - Swagger/OpenAPI for documentation
 - Helmet for security headers
+- Winston for logging
+- Throttler for rate limiting
+- Terminus for health checks

 ## Prerequisites

-Before running the application, make sure you have the following installed:
+Before running the application, make sure you have one of the following:
+- Docker and Docker Compose installed (recommended)
+OR
 - Node.js (v18 or later)
 - MongoDB (v4.4 or later)
 - npm or yarn